open-frames/awesome-open-frames/BOUNTY.md

 ### Step 3: Send Your Frame via DM

-1. **Access XMTP**: Go to the any of the apps listed in the [Compatible Applications](https://github.com/open-frames/awesome-open-frames?tab=readme-ov-file#compatible-applications), or just use the [Dev Inbox](https://web-inbox.vercel.app/).
+1. **Access XMTP**: Go to the any of the apps listed in the [Compatible Applications](https://github.com/open-frames/awesome-open-frames?tab=readme-ov-file#compatible-messaging-apps)

 2. **Connect Your Wallet**: Follow the prompts to connect your Ethereum wallet.
 Make sure you're using the wallet address that you want to be contacted on for the bounty.